-Agency Data Stewards are functional SMEs who provide valuable input into the DGWG data management and data stewardship processes.
+Agency Data Stewards are functional SMEs who provide valuable input into the Data Governance Working Group (DGWG) data management and data stewardship processes.
 The responsibilities of Data Stewards include:

-- Serving as the business function expert for the data for a specific business segment - Defining data quality metrics and validation rules - Defining and maintaining an enterprise data glossary - Defining and maintaining business metadata including items such as data lineage, business definitions, validation rules, etc. - Creating and submitting new policies or standards, as needed, to confirm appropriate data entry, usage, and transformation - Maintaining business logic for data movement, transformations, and defining validation approaches - Coordinating with other Data Stewards for enterprise data stewardship needs understanding strategic priorities of the shared Medicaid data and relating to their agencyspecific processes, tools, participating in defining rules, standards, data quality metrics, and championing data quality within their agency.
+- Serving as the business function expert for the data for a specific business segment - Defining data quality metrics and validation rules - Defining and maintaining an enterprise data glossary - Defining and maintaining business metadata including items such as data lineage, business definitions, validation rules, etc. - Creating and submitting new policies or standards, as needed, to confirm appropriate data entry, usage, and transformation - Maintaining business logic for data movement, transformations, and defining validation approaches - Coordinating with other Data Stewards for enterprise data stewardship needs

-4.1.7 CROSS-AGENCY DATA STEWARDS - OUTSIDE OF THE DG WORKING GROUP
+4.1.7 CROSS-AGENCY DATA STEWARDS - OUTSIDE OF THE DATA GOVERNANCE WORKING GROUP

-Cross-Agency Data Stewards, while not part of the DWDG, are representative business experts from agencies other than AHCA who may be asked to provide valuable input to the data management and data stewardship processes.
-Their responsibilities include
+Cross-Agency Data Stewards, while not part of the DWDG, are representative business experts from agencies other than the Agency who may be asked to provide valuable input to the data management and data stewardship processes.
+Their responsibilities include understanding strategic priorities of the shared Medicaid data and relating to their agency-specific processes, tools, participating in defining rules, standards, data quality metrics, and championing data quality within their agency.